 Cant refers to the angle of the side fins measured from a vertical line perpendicular to the flat bottom surface of the board.
 Cant has a direct effect on acceleration and maneuverability.
 Less cant produces faster acceleration and a stiffer feel.
 More cant will increase maneuverability and give the board a loose feel.

 Foil refers to the shape and geometry of the inside and outside faces of the fin.
 Foils directly affect the flow of water over the surface of the fin.

-INSIDE FOIL: A sophisticated hydrodynamic foil consisting of a convex outside face, a rounded leading edge and a concaved inside face.
+INSIDE FOIL: A sophisticated hydrodynamic foil consisting of a convex outside face; a rounded leading edge; and a concave inside face.
 Inside foil increases the efficiency of water flow over the surface of the fin adding lift and reducing drag.
-The result is a fin with more options through increased hold and speed.
+The result is a fin that gives the rider more options through increased hold and speed.

 50/50 FOIL: A symmetrical foil used on all centre fins where both sides are convex.
 Even water flow on both sides creates stability and control.

 70/30 or 80/20 FOIL: Combines the performance of a centre and side fin offering increased speed, smooth rail-to-rail transitions and a consistent feel in a variety of conditions.
 (Ideal for all board types and rear fin placements)

 FCS and Future Fins are the most popular surfboard fins in the world, but there are more options.